-&lt;sup>1 As of May 3, 2013 National Mortgage Insurance Corporation was licensed in 47 states and the District of Columbia to write insurance.
-Our applications are pending in the remaining 3 states and we expect approval shortly.
+&lt;sup>1 As of May 3, 2013 National Mortgage Insurance Corporation was licensed in 48 states and the District of Columbia to write insurance.

 In the event National MI's guidelines are silent on a topic, the standard agency guidelines (excluding any custom variances that may have been negotiated) of an agency (FNMA or FHLMC) that the insured originator is delivering loans to applies, even in situations where the loan amount is not eligible for delivery to either agency.
 If the originator is retaining loans rather than selling loans to FNMA or FHLMC, then the default guidelines will be one or the other agency as agreed to in the insured originator's approval.